13 Easy Ways to Dehumidify Your House without a Dehumidifier

 If moving the air is not an option, you can absorb the moisture by placing desiccant containers in the room.

 Desiccant is calcium chloride that can pull the moisture from the air.
-You can use ordinary table salt or other desiccants such as rice and silica gel.
+You can use ordinary table salt, rice, and silica gel.
+But if you want to speed up the process, cheap to buy moisture absorbers works very well.

 5- Use a Basket of Charcoal